 Women’s bone density decreases by up to 20% after the menopause, caused by the drop in oestrogen in the body.
 HRT helps protects against this but to protect yourself naturally you need to a) keep active with weight bearing exercises, b)cut down on caffeine and alcohol, c)reduce stress and d) make sure your diet contains good amounts of both calcium and vitamin D.

 OK, easy – just swap up your cow’s milk for fortified soya and have a few portions of tofu each week right?

 Hmmm.
 Not so easy actually.

-There’s a lot of confusion around whether to soya or not to soya as a way to manage menopausal symptoms.
+There’s a lot of confusion around whether soya is beneficial during menopause.
 On first look it seems like a great choice.
 Soya contains isolfavins called phytoestrogens that bind to oestrogen receptors in the body.

 When isoflavones bind to some oestrogen receptors, they mimic the effects of oestrogen.
 Great.

 However, when they bind to other receptors, they block oestrogen’s effects.
 Not so great.

 You can manage this dilemma by choosing your soya products wisely.
 Fermented soya has been found to do the good binding far more effectively that unfermented soya.
 So include soya products such as miso, tempeh or tamari instead of soya milk or tofu.

 But where does that leave us on the calcium front?

 “There are over 20 plant based foods that contain more calcium than milk on a pound for pound basis.
 And the calcium in these plants is actually more easily absorbed by our bodies than that in milk and milk-derived products”.